alexflo104/Movie-Data-Analysis/README.md

 ## Introduction

 Hello everybody, the following is a project to practice even more on my data analysis skills.
-Unlike my previous project on used car data this one is based on movie data FROM 1980 through 1991.
+Unlike my previous project on used car data this one is based on movie data from 1980 through 1991.
 In this project I wanted to learn about more complex SQL problems and wanted to include the use of CTEs in some solutions.
 Below I  provided the data and what it includes

 ## Data